 Make sure you purchase your arugula no more than a few days before using as it spoils rather quickly.

 Mature arugula looks very similar to the leaf of a radish, and usually comes in bunches like spinach.
 Choose bunches that are bright green and fresh looking (avoid those that look wet and bruised).
 Wash bunches in cold water, then dry and store wrapped in paper towel in a plastic bag in the fridge – this will help to keep if fresh longer.

 Baby arugula comes pre-washed and packaged, and is less peppery than mature arugula.

 If buying arugula in bunches, cut the bottom off and discard.
 Then separate the leaves and give your arugula a good wash in the sink as they hold a lot of grit.
 By swishing it around in the sink, it will let the grit sink to the bottom of the sink.
 To dry, you can use a salad spinner or pat dry with a towel.

 Arugula makes a great salad – try it with goat cheese and an olive oil based dressing.
 Also, try braising or sautéing as a side to seafood such as tuna or salmon.

 - Purchase arugula shortly before you are going to use it.

 - If arugula has spoiled, it will smell sour.

 - Baby arugula is less peppery than larger, more mature, arugula

-- 1 loose handful is about a cup of arugula – great for measuring how much you’ll need for a salad.
+- 1 loose handful is about a cup – great for measuring how much you’ll need for a salad.